 These NV goggles are the latest addition in the product range of Yukon optics and are not much competitive when it comes to detection range.

-However, their built-in infrared illuminator allows you to see explicit imagery up to 100 yards.
+However, the built-in infrared illuminator of these night goggle binoculars allows you to see explicit imagery up to 100 yards.
 For short-range hunts, this detection range is excellent.

 The CR123 battery will last for 1-3 hours; if you wish to use it for a longer duration, the IR illuminator must be turned off.

-The fully rubberized outer body makes this night goggle binocular shock resistant and makes it compatible for all terrains.
+The fully rubberized outer body makes these night goggle binoculars shock resistant and compatible for all terrains.

-The flip-up lens covers to protect the delicate lenses from rugged environments, and if you wish to use these binoculars in daylight, you can close the lens covers and see through the small holes present in them.
+The flip-up lens covers serve to protect the delicate lenses from rugged environments.
+If you wish to use these binoculars in daylight, you can close the lens covers and see through the small holes present in them.

 The perk of quickly focusing on a moving object has become very convenient with this NV goggle’s central focusing knob.